The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: Opportunities and Challenges in Evaluating AOVs in LLMs

 \subsection{Implications from and for Social Science Applications}

-Considering the potential and challenges from the model perspective, we will now explore the feasibility of deploying AOV in LLMs in downstream social science applications.
+Considering the potential and challenges from the model perspective, we will now explore the feasibility of deploying AOVs in LLMs in downstream social science applications.
 LLMs, with their ability to process vast amounts of text data, could provide valuable insights into human values and behaviors.
 Again, caution must be exercised to address inherent biases and alignment issues that may arise.

 \paragraph{Problems of Alignment with Human Survey Participants.} Currently, we have no means of aligning LLMs to accurately represent the diversity of human opinions necessary for reliable public opinion polling and similar tasks.
-The existing literature highlights numerous challenges, particularly in replicating non-US values \cite{benkler2023assessing, arora-etal-2023-probing, simmons-2023-moral, rao-etal-2023-ethical}.
-While some argue that LLM surveys might provide insights into hard-to-reach populations, the risk remains significant that these groups are difficult to model accurately by LLMs \cite{vonderheyde2023, namikoshi2024using}.
+The existing literature highlights numerous challenges, particularly in replicating non-US values \cite{benkler2023assessing, arora-etal-2023-probing, simmons-2023-moral, rao-etal-2023-ethical, qu2024}.
+While some argue that LLM surveys might provide insights into hard-to-reach populations, the risk remains that these groups are difficult to model by LLMs \cite{vonderheyde2023, namikoshi2024using}.

-\paragraph{Human AOV Help Evaluate AOV in LLMs.} While there is a great gap between Human AOV and those in LLMs, human-centered applications can enhance our understanding and validation of AOV in LLMs.
+\paragraph{Human AOVs Help Evaluate AOVs in LLMs.} While there is a great gap between Human AOVs and those in LLMs, human-centered applications can enhance our understanding and validation of AOVs in LLMs.
 In survey methodology, responding to a survey question involves several cognitive steps, mainly including comprehension, retrieval, judgment, and reporting \cite{Tourangeau_Rips_Rasinski_2000, groves2004survey, Tourangeau2018}.
 Figure \ref{fig:cognitive_process} illustrates a basic model of the human survey response process.
-Despite fundamental differences, the behavioral study of machines can benefit from that of animals \cite{Rahwan2019}, as well as of humans \cite{Greasley2016}.
+Despite fundamental differences, the behavioral study of machines can benefit from that of animals \cite{Rahwan2019}, as well as of humans \cite{Greasley2016, van-dijk-etal-2023-large}.
 Therefore, by integrating these human-centered cognitive processes into the examination of how LLMs respond to survey questions, we are able to gain valuable insights into the models and then modify the models to better align with human processes.
-Still, while concepts from human AOV are certainly helpful in studying LLMs, we should also keep in mind at all times that they are after all not humans and should caution against the anthropomorphism we discussed in the previous section.
+Still, while concepts from human AOVs are certainly helpful in studying LLMs, we should also keep in mind at all times that they are after all not humans and should caution against the anthropomorphism we discussed in the previous section.